After Volcano Quiets, Philippine Officials At Odds Over Residents' Return

 "[It's] just blowing off steam after 50 years," he said.
 "Philvolcs, meanwhile, predicts the end."

+An aerial view of the volcano during a flyover Tuesday aboard a Philippine Air Force helicopter showed Taal in a relatively calm state.
+White wisps of plumes replaced the towering columns of steam and gas that belched out of the volcano when it erupted less than two weeks ago.

+The ashfall that has covered dozens of towns and villages has all but ceased.
+Acre upon acre of slopes wear a billowy beige ash, as if someone threw a cashmere blanket over the island.
+But bank around a corner and you see deep ridges breaking the smooth surface — fissures that volcanologists say indicate magma intruding through Earth's layers, pushing its way up through the volcano's belly to the surface.

-Natanauan mocked the institute's director, Renato Solidum, who reiterated on Monday in an interview with the same radio station that there were signs of magma "recharging" under the volcano that "could cause a strong explosion."
+Natanauan mocked the institute's director, Renato Solidum, who reiterated on Monday that there were signs of magma "recharging" under the volcano that "could cause a strong explosion."

 "Why did he say that?
 Is he God?"
-Natanauan said.
+Natanauan told DZMM.

-"I urge you to come back and clean up," he said, addressing the townspeople forced to flee Talisay last week.
+"After all," Fernandez said, "it's the law.
+They are accountable for their actions."

+Authorities have imposed a strict lock-out of the towns and municipalities within the danger zone of the volcano.

-The Taal volcano, located about 40 miles south of the capital, Manila, sprang to life on Jan.
+The Taal Volcano, located about an hour's drive south of the capital, Manila, sprang to life on Jan.
 12, sending plumes of ash and steam thousands of feet into the sky and covering the countryside for miles around in a blanket of thick ash.

-After the initial eruption, Philvolcs raised the warning level to 4 out of 5, saying that a much more dangerous eruption could occur "within hours or days."
+After the initial eruption, the Philippine Institute of Volcanology and Seismology raised the warning level to 4 out of 5, saying that a much more dangerous eruption could occur "within hours or days."

-The warning triggered a massive evacuation from hardest-hit Batangas province, where Talisay is located, and from neighboring Cavite province.
-National disaster management officials say at least 38,906 families, or 148,514 people, are being housed in evacuation centers.
+The warning triggered a massive evacuation from Batangas province, where Talisay is located, and from neighboring Cavite province.

+Disaster management officials report that 44,376 families, or 171,140 people, have sought shelter in nearly 600 evacuation centers.

+And 23,188 families, or 94,403 people, are housed outside such centers, usually with relatives.
+But many turn up at evacuation centers anyway in search of food.

 On Tuesday, the Volcanology Institute held a news conference to discuss the situation and to address the concerns of local officials, such as Talisay's vice mayor.